 The Progressive Era by Murray Rothbard (edited by Patrick Newman, 2017)

-Murray Rothbard’s unfinished manuscript and published essays on the Progressive Era.
-In the unpublished manuscript Rothbard discusses historical events from the development of the Interstate Commerce Commission through the presidential administration of Theodore Roosevelt.
-In the later essays Rothbard documents the rise of the welfare state, the Federal Reserve, and government intervention during World War I.
+Murray N. Rothbard’s unfinished manuscript and published essays on the Progressive Era.
+In the manuscript Rothbard discusses historical events from the development of the Interstate Commerce Commission through the presidential administration of Theodore Roosevelt.
+In the essays Rothbard documents the rise of the welfare state, the Federal Reserve, and government intervention during World War I.